coeusite/PM-TDC-PLOT/README.md

 In the plot, X-axis refers to time, Y-axis indicates diameter and the color at point (x, y) is the count of particular matters with diameter y at time x.

+Raw txt files in the "data/raw/" folder would be automatically parsed during initialization and correspoding figures would be automatically generated.
+Parsed data would be stored in the "data/parsed/" folder, and figures would be stored in the "figures" folder.

 ## I would try to
 - follow [Google Python Style](https://google.github.io/styleguide/pyguide.html)
 - make it interactive (with Flask)